-Melt-in-your-mouth, light and fluffy vegan pancakes made with just 6 ingredients.
+Melt-in-your-mouth, light and fluffy, easy vegan pancakes made with just 6 ingredients.

 Fluffy Vegan Pancakes

 Is there anything more mouth-watering than a stacked plate of pancakes on a Saturday morning?
 A little bit of melted butter on top, drizzled with maple syrup…mmmm.